AeloveRim/aeloverim.github.io/docs/Gameplay Guide.md

 - Two Darenii spell packs have been added, [Abyss](https://www.nexusmods.com/skyrimspecialedition/mods/83329) and [Arcane](https://www.nexusmods.com/skyrimspecialedition/mods/91602).
 - [Thaumaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138) rebalances enchanted items
 - [Sexlab Enchantress](https://www.loverslab.com/files/file/9712-sexlab-enchantress-se) provides sexlab-related versions of the basic illusion spells.
 These spells do not replace the actual basic illusion spells here, there will usually be a regular version and an erotic version of the spell that can be learned separately.
 - The [Spellsiphon](https://www.nexusmods.com/skyrimspecialedition/mods/26627) magic system is available, but not immediately.
-To unlock the Spellsiphon Urn in your inventory, you will need at least 20 Restoration and either 20 Destruction or 20 Conjuration.
+To unlock it, use the Arcane Manual in your inventory, you will need at least 25 Restoration and either 20 Destruction or 20 Conjuration.
+- The [Conduit](https://www.nexusmods.com/skyrimspecialedition/mods/158538) magic system is similarly locked and requires 15 Enchanting, 20 One-handed and 25 in any spellcasting skill to unlock.
 - Various other small additions : [Immersive Bend Will](https://www.nexusmods.com/skyrimspecialedition/mods/62233), [Perception](https://www.nexusmods.com/skyrimspecialedition/mods/7559), [NPCs react to Necromancy](https://www.nexusmods.com/skyrimspecialedition/mods/70428)[/Invisibility](https://www.nexusmods.com/skyrimspecialedition/mods/91480).
 - Sexlab Eager NPCs has been removed, and [Sexlab Romance](https://www.loverslab.com/topic/127240-sexlab-romance-se/) has been added.

 ## Playing a warrior
-The main change you will notice as a warrior is that vanilla blocking has been removed entirely in favor of [Pseudo Physical Weapon Collision and Parry](https://www.nexusmods.com/skyrimspecialedition/mods/100781).
-To block with a shield, you no longer simply have to hold the shield in front of you.
-You must intercept the enemy's attack with it, while holding the trigger button.
-If you have a timed-block perk, you can trigger it by pressing the trigger to block at the moment of impact.
-Weapons no longer block at all, they can only use the Pseudo-physical parry system by intercepting the enemy's attack.
-By moving the weapon or shield fast enough as you parry or block, you may even stagger the enemy.
-Blocking with a shield will cost Stamina instead of Health.
+The main change you will notice as a warrior is that vanilla weapon blocking has been removed entirely in favor of [Pseudo Physical Weapon Collision and Parry](https://www.nexusmods.com/skyrimspecialedition/mods/100781).
+By default, blocking with a shield still works as normal - hold it in front of you to block.
+However weapons no longer block at all, they can only use the Pseudo-physical parry system by intercepting the enemy's attack.
+By moving the weapon fast enough as you parry or block, you may even stagger the enemy.
+Blocking or parrying will cost Stamina instead of Health.
 Parrying with a weapon will cost stamina if you are slow, but if you move the weapon fast enough you will regain Stamina instead of losing it.
 If you are out of Stamina, weapon parrying becomes impossible and shield blocking starts to use Health instead.

 You will also be able to block and parry arrows and spell projectiles by intercepting them physically.
 While holding trigger, projectiles will be slowed at the cost of a bit of magicka, making that process easier.